 4. People with a fasting blood glucose between 100 – 125 mg/dl.
 (A fasting blood glucose greater than 125 mg/dl is diagnostic for diabetes and these patients do not need an oral glucose tolerance test).

-5. People with coronary artery disease, including those who have had angioplasty, stent placement or heart bypass surgery.
+5. Anyone with coronary artery disease, including those who have had angioplasty, stent placement or heart bypass surgery.

 6. People with stroke, mini-stroke, dementia or memory loss.

-7. People with peripheral vascular disease, also known as poor circulation in the legs.
+7. Anyone with peripheral vascular disease, also known as poor circulation in the legs.

 8. People with peripheral neuropathy, which often manifests as pain, tingling or numbness in feet, which is usually worse at night.